BojarLab/CandyCrunch/README.md

 charge, type=int: the charge state of the precursor ion (singly-charged, doubly-charged, etc.); default:-1 <br />
 label_mass, type=float: mass of the glycan label or reducing end modification; default:2.0156 <br />
 iupac, type=bool: whether to also return the fragment sequence in IUPAC-condensed nomenclature; default:False <br />
-libr, type=list: library of monosaccharides, used as a mapping index to ensure unique graph construction
 </pre>
 </details>